hashicorp/vagrant/website/source/intro/vs/docker.html.md

 # Vagrant vs. Docker

-Vagrant is a tool focused on providing a consistent development environment workflow across multiple operation systems.
+Vagrant is a tool focused on providing a consistent development environment workflow across multiple operating systems.
 Docker is a container management that can consistently run software as long as a containerization system exists.

 Containers are generally more lightweight than virtual machines, so starting